 Cotton secondary growth (or "regrowth") sometimes occurs after the plants have "cutout" or stopped blooming due to drought stress or physiological maturity.
 If warm temperatures and rainfall are then encountered, the cotton plant growth cycle can start again, and one can find secondary growth in the terminal and on many of the other nodes on the plant.
 Plants with unopened bolls or young, developing bolls are less likely to produce secondary growth, although application made at this stage can result in reduced lint quality and yield.
-Secondary growth is difficult to control since young foliage does not form abscission layers or shed as older leaves do and is generally hard to kill using harvest aids that are currently labeled.
+Secondary growth is difficult to control since young foliage does not form abscission layers or shed as older leaves do.
+Research has shown that, in general, the PPO inhibitor harvest aid chemicals tend to produce more favorable results for controlling regrowth.

 Proper spray volume and coverage are also critical to the success of a harvest-aid program.
 Be sure to calibrate the sprayer to deliver the correct volume and nozzle pressure to ensure adequate distribution and foliage penetration.
 Read and follow the label directions for use of the product.
 The harvest-aid label contains information based on many years of testing and results.
 Avoid applying on windy days to reduce the hazard of spray drift to nontarget vegetation.
-Some harvest-aid materials are very toxic when ingested, and should be properly handled and stored, especially around small children and pets.
+Some harvest-aid chemicals are very toxic when ingested, and should be properly handled and stored, especially around small children and pets.

-CHEMICAL SELECTION DECISIONS
+CHEMICAL SELECTION DECISIONS FOR STRIPPER HARVESTED COTTON

-For lower yielding cotton (generally less than 400 lb per acre lint yield) a paraquat-based desiccant such as Gramoxone Inteon is generally recommended.
+For lower yielding cotton (generally less than 400 lb per acre lint yield) a paraquat-based desiccant such as Gramoxone Inteon or Firestorm is generally recommended.
 If the plants are large and have considerable green leaves remaining, sequential applications of low rates of desiccants are sometimes used to promote defoliation and reduce leaf sticking.
-Use of paraquat-based desiccants should be discouraged when seedling wheat is in close proximity to targeted cotton fields.
+Use of paraquat-based desiccants should be discouraged when seedling wheat, or other crop species, are in close proximity to targeted cotton fields.
 Drift from paraquat can cause severe damage to developing small grains plants grown for cover or harvest.
-Unlike with paraquat, drift from desiccant rates of PPO inhibitor materials (such as Aim, ET and perhaps Resource) should not injure small grains.
+Unlike with paraquat, drift from desiccant rates of PPO inhibitor products (such as Aim, Blizzard, ET and perhaps Resource) should not injure small grains.